hyperledger-labs/orion-server/docs/architecture-and-design/block-skip-chain.md

 ![Block Skip List](BlockSkipList.png)
 Worth mentioning, that block with index <img src="https://render.githubusercontent.com/render/math?math=2^{i}" /> will contain _i_ hashes in its header.

+### Ledger connectivity proof example
-Validation algorithm just finds the shortest path from last block in ledger to block _i_ and from block _i_ to the genesis block.
-The result is list of `BlockHeader` containing each block in the path.
+The validation algorithm finds the shortest path from the last block in the ledger to block _i_ and from block _i_ to the genesis block.
+The result is a list of `BlockHeader` containing each block in the path.
 - Let's mark blocks in the picture as 0,1,...,7,8
-- To generate proof block 3
+- To generate a proof for block 3
     - First we build path from last block to 3
         - Adding header of last block, 8
         - 8 has 4 hashes, one of them to block 4, so adding 4's header